Mayonnaise Biscuits are really simple southern biscuits with a moist, tender, and fluffy texture. Only 4 ingredients!

 Recipe Rating

-1. Fast and easy recipe that tastes great.
+Fast and easy recipe that tastes great.
 My family loved them.
 I tried them as I was out of tube biscuits and mow will not need to buy them ever again.
 Give it a try and you won’t be disappointed!

-2. I’ve been making these for over 40 years.
+I’ve been making these for over 40 years.
 My mom made them when I was growing up and showed me how to make them.
 We always called them mayonnaise muffins.
 I, in turn, have taught my kids how to make them.
 I don’t put sugar in mine though.
 We all love them.
 Because they come together so quick they are great when you don’t feel like making regular biscuits.

-3. Denise Hair
+5. Denise Hair says:

 Tried these for first time today.
-Cooked about 23 minutes at 375°.
+Cooked about 23 minutes at 375ยฐ.
 Turned out perfectly in muffin pan.
 However, they were a little bland.
 Good but didn’t taste like a real biscuit

 Do I add a little salt or something else?
 I don’t like sugar in biscuits or cornbread.
 I have only tried cooking biscuits once in my 70 years and they were hard as a rock.
 I like the ease of these!

-4. I’ve been making these for 40 years.
+I’ve been making these for 40 years.
 They are quick, easy and delicious, but are more like a substitute for dinner rolls, to me.
 That’s how I’ve always used them.

-5. One person’s biscuit is another person’s muffin,depends on if you bake then in a muffin pan or add a bit more flour to roll them out or make drop biscuits..It is a great recipe,and it gets people fed!…I just bet that person was only teasing, when she said “shame on you”.. it would be too silly otherwise…. to scold someone,who’s is just trying to get those babies and their families fed….easily….with what ingredients someone might have during a pandemic, also if you do not have self rising flower just add baking powder and a bit of salt…look up the amounts from a regular biscuit recipe on google that has the same amount of flour that you are gonna use,or just use the whole regular recipe and replace butter,or lard with mayonaise.
+One person’s biscuit is another person’s muffin,depends on if you bake then in a muffin pan or add a bit more flour to roll them out or make drop biscuits..It is a great recipe,and it gets people fed!…I just bet that person was only teasing, when she said “shame on you”.. it would be too silly otherwise…. to scold someone,who’s is just trying to get those babies and their families fed….easily….with what ingredients someone might have during a pandemic, also if you do not have self rising flower just add baking powder and a bit of salt…look up the amounts from a regular biscuit recipe on google that has the same amount of flour that you are gonna use,or just use the whole regular recipe and replace butter,or lard with mayonaise.

-6. Audrey Williams
+8. Audrey Williams says:

 My mom taught us how to make these when I was a kid..They are biscuits,You do not have to use a muffin pan.Thanks for the reminder.